Jesdah/Memory-cards/README.md

 * Shuffle function
 * modal
 ### Features left to implement.
-I would like to implement a scoreboard.
+I would like to implement a scoreboard and a reset button in the future.

 ### Technologies.
 * HTML
     * The structure of the Website was developed using HTML as the main language.